charisse-gebhart/vnet_nowyouseeme/README.md

 vnet
 ====

-deployment of vm network-image serving application
+deployment of image serving application across vm network

 by Charisse Gebhart for Virtualisation subject